WASdev/sample.voice.gateway/soe/python/README.md

 ![Image of Python add Env Vars  ](./images/python-flask-environment-vars.png)
 make sure you use the appropriate values from your newly created WCS conversation.
 Click **Save** when completed.
-6. Login to BlueMix from the command line, from within the voiceProxyServer directory `cf login -a na.api.bluemix.net`
+6. Login to BlueMix from the command line, from within the voiceProxyServer python directory ) `bx login`
-Once you are logged on to Bluemix, issue the following command to push the voiceProxyServer to BlueMix `cf push YourApplication Name From Step 1`
-BlueMix will use the configuration defined and add all the appropriate dependencies.
+Once you are logged on to Bluemix, issue the following command to push the voiceProxyServer to BlueMix `bluemix app push YourApplication Name From Step 1` BlueMix will use the configuration defined and add all the appropriate dependencies.
 Sometimes, the application will not start the first time.
 This seems to be a bug in Bluemix.
 I recommend issuing the push command again.
 It seems to work the second time.
+Note: permissions should be 777 recursively or error may occur.
 ![command line](./images/bluemix-command-line.png)
 7. Now you need to change the docker-compose.yml file from the IBM Voice Gateway.
 Since the default with the Voice Gateway is to talk directly to the Conversation Service, you need to change the following parameter: